fabiankaraben/docsarchive-dev/content/typescript/5.1/handbook/classes.md

 TypeScript sides with C# and C++ here, because accessing `x` in `Derived2` should only be legal from `Derived2`’s subclasses, and `Derived1` isn’t one of them.
 Moreover, if accessing `x` through a `Derived1` reference is illegal (which it certainly should be!), then accessing it through a base class reference should never improve the situation.

-See also [Why Can’t I Access A Protected Member From A Derived Class?](https://blogs.msdn.microsoft.com/ericlippert/2005/11/09/why-cant-i-access-a-protected-member-from-a-derived-class/) which explains more of C#‘s reasoning.
+See also [Why Can’t I Access A Protected Member From A Derived Class? ↗](https://blogs.msdn.microsoft.com/ericlippert/2005/11/09/why-cant-i-access-a-protected-member-from-a-derived-class/) which explains more of C#‘s reasoning.

 ### `private` {#private}